Skip to content

 College Bound

-The kids summed it up that after 18 years of that annual ritual with the media, it was time to separate and spread their wings and head off to college.
+The kids summed it up by saying that after 18 years of that annual ritual with the media, it was time to separate, spread their wings, and head off to college.

 No more soupy ice cream cakes from photographers eager to get a good picture.
 No more frosting from television crews.
 No more spotlight.
 No more living in a fish bowl.